PrayagPanta/SQLTONLP_GENAI_APP/readme.md

    - Implement RAG for scenarios where query generation fails after multiple retries.
 PostgreSQL offers better support for such implementations.

 3. **Unit & Integration Tests:**
    - Unit and integration tests should be added to ensure robustness.
-This was skipped due to time constraints but is essential for long-term maintainability.
+This was skipped due to time constraints but is essential for identifying errors and for long-term maintainability.

 4. **Database Indexes:**
    - Consider adding indexes to the database for performance optimization based on query patterns and requirements.